-- Offline marketing materials such as fliers, business cards and posters if relevant.
+- Offline marketing materials such as fliers, business cards, and posters if relevant.

 4. How to Segment Your Subscribers for Higher Conversions

-Many email marketing apps such as ConvertKit, Active Campaign, Aweber and Mailchimp allow you to tag, segment and label contacts on your list depending on a range of actions and events.
+Many email marketing apps such as ConvertKit, Active Campaign, Aweber and MailChimp allow you to tag, segment and label contacts on your list depending on a range of actions and events.

 For example, you might have a variety of opt-ins you obtained from a meal planning Ebook.
-By creating a segment specifically for this opt-in list, you will be able target this audience specifically for more relevant meal planning, clean eating, food budgeting, and just about all content related to the opt-in trigger.
+By creating a segment specifically for this opt-in list, you will be able to target this audience specifically for more relevant meal planning, clean eating, food budgeting, and just about all content related to the opt-in trigger.
 This enables you to create a stronger, more relevant connection with your audience.

-5. How to Automate Your Email Marketing
+5. Automate Your Email Marketing

 Email marketing allows you to be super smart with your online efforts by setting up some automations and sequences.
 For example, a short email challenge can be created once, then set to evergreen for a set and forget automation that works for you 24/7.

-6. How to Drive Traffic to Your Opt-In Trigger
+6. Drive Traffic to Your Lead Magnet

 7. How to Craft Effective Emails